graemefoster/QuickStart/readme.md

 This will output a JSON string with the Service Principal login information.
 Hold onto this as we'll use it when setting up our CI / CD Pipelines.

+> Owner is a high privilege role.
+This service principal needs at least contributor access on the subscription, as-well as the ability to assign roles to service principals.
+Owner provides both of these.

 ## Assign the above Service Principal the Directory.Writers role

 Quickstart will create two Azure Active Directory Applications for OIDC auth against the Web-App and API.
 To do this the above service principal needs to the Directory.Writers role against your AAD.
 Head to the [Azure Portal AAD page](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RolesAndAdministrators), find the 'Directory writers' role and add your Service Principal to it.